pagkly/Zed/Investopedia3/How Double Entry Works.md

 How Double Entry Works
 ## What Is Double Entry?

 Double entry, a fundamental concept underlying present-day bookkeeping and accounting, states that every financial transaction has equal and opposite effects in at least two different accounts.
-It is used to satisfy the [accounting equation](https://www.investopedia.com/terms/a/accounting-equation.asp):
+It is used to satisfy the [[accounting equation]](https://www.investopedia.com/terms/a/accounting-equation.asp):

 Assets\=Liabilities+Equity\\begin{aligned} &\\text{Assets} = \\text{Liabilities} + \\text{Equity} \\\\ \\end{aligned}

-With a double entry system, credits are offset by debits in a [general ledger](https://www.investopedia.com/terms/g/generalledger.asp) or [T-account](https://www.investopedia.com/terms/t/t-account.asp).
+With a double entry system, credits are offset by debits in a [[general ledger]](https://www.investopedia.com/terms/g/generalledger.asp) or [[T-account]](https://www.investopedia.com/terms/t/t-account.asp).

 ## The Basics of Double Entry